Skip to content

 cursor = {"price": 100}

-page = [p async for p in Product.objects.order_by("price").limit(10).start_after(cursor)]
+page = [p async for p in Product.documents.order_by("price").limit(10).start_after(cursor)]

 Working with Subcollections

 You can access the subcollection through an instance of the parent document.
-The subcollection attribute on the instance acts as a manager for the subcollection, similar to the .objects manager on a model class.
+The subcollection attribute on the instance acts as a manager for the subcollection, similar to the .documents manager on a model class.

 # Get a product document

-product = await Product.objects.get(pk="my-product-id")
+product = await Product.documents.get(id="<id>")

 # Now you can work with its "reviews" subcollection